oskonstantinov/esw_wdio_typescript/README.md

 ## Overview

 This project is a technical home assignment that demonstrates the use of WebdriverIO + TypeScript with the Cucumber framework for end-to-end testing.
 The Allure Report is used for generating detailed test reports.
-I sincerely hope that you will appreciate the architectural solution.
-I'm highly interested in the position and would like to move forward to the next stage of the recruiting process with your company.

 ## Prerequisites